ratify-project/ratify-web/docs/plugins/verifier/cosign.md

 A trust policy can be configured with a list of `keys` that are trusted for a particular policy.
 Each entry in the list of `keys` corresponds to either: all the keys in a particular `KeyManagementProvider` resource OR a specific key when a `name` and optionally a `version` is provided.

 The `provider` field is always required except for when the `file` field is defined.
 The `provider` is the name of the `KeyManagementProvider` resource Ratify should look for configured keys from.
 If the `name` field is not provided for a specific key, all keys in the `KeyManagementProvider` are trusted.
+Cosign verifier could either reference a cluster-wide `KeyManagementProvider` by its name directly or a namespaced `NamespacedKeyManagementProvider` by its name prefixed with the namespace.
+Refer to [this section](../../reference/custom%20resources/key-management-providers.md#utilization-in-verifiers) for more information.

 The `name` field specifies a specific key defined in the provider.
 An optional `version` can be defined if the latest version is not desired.